joshuasrichardson/AntHillSearch/README.md

   positions that users set with <code>sitePositions</code> as well as the "Move Site" command (see "Site Controls" below).

-- <code>knowSitePosAtStart</code>: Boolean that determines whether sites are drawn on the screen at the start of the simulation or only after they have been found by the agents.

-- <code>canSelectAnywhere</code>: Boolean that determines whether agents and sites that are not right next to the hub can be selected.

 - <code>hubCanMove</code>: Boolean that determines whether the user can move the hub from its starting position.